Palvanovna08/Palvanovna08/README.md

 Email:diyorayakubbayeva036@gmail.com

 <!---
-Palvanovna08/Palvanovna08 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+yakhubova_d is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->